How to Dehydrate Greens and Herbs and Make Homemade Green Powder

 Dehydrated foods take up less space for storage, lose very little nutritional value, and are easy to store without the use of electricity.
 You can dehydrate greens in no time and have a powerhouse of nutrition to use later.

 Preserving the Harvest: Drying Herbs and Greens

-First, I took the mountains of kale, spinach, and swiss chard and washed and spun it dry.
+Dry the greens thoroughly.
 Dry greens take less time to dehydrate.
-You can dehydrate in your oven, but I like the dehydrator because it uses less electricity and doesn’t heat up the house as much.
-The mix of greens dehydrated in just a few hours.
+You can dehydrate greens and herbs in your oven, but I like the dehydrator because it uses less electricity and doesn’t heat up the house as much.
+The mix of greens will dehydrate in just a few hours.

-While that was dehydrating, I washed and spun dry all of my herbs.
-I decided to dry the herbs in paper sacks to save even more electricity and heat in the house.
+You can easily dehydrate herbs in a paper sack to save electricity and heat in the house.
 Herbs dry great like this.
-I am going to mix the dried herbs and make my own Italian seasoning mix to use throughout the year and give as Christmas gifts.
+I am going to mix my dried herbs and make my own Italian seasoning mix to use throughout the year and give as Christmas gifts.